mapmeld/scraping-by-in-nodejs/README.md

 };
 ```

-This won't work because getting the leaders includes scraping a Wikipedia page and waiting for a response at a later time.
-This means you would want to write an asynchronous program with a callback:
+This won't work because code is fast, and servers are fast, so getting the leaders takes a lot of time by comparison.
+Your program will:

+* ask Wikipedia for a list of world leaders
+* wait for Wikipedia to respond
+* wait to download the response
+* run some code to add each leader to a list

+When the program reaches the next line, that list won't be ready yet.
+And you can't have the server wait.

+So you want to write an asynchronous program.
+That makes a request, and tells the function to use a special callback function when it's done:

 ```javascript
 // pseudocode!